Zuni Indian Reservation

-The Zuni Indian Reservation, also known as Pueblo of Zuni, is the homeland of the Zuni tribe of Native Americans.
-In Zuni language, the Zuni Pueblo people are referred to as A:shiwi, and the Zuni homeland is referred to as Halona Idiwan’a meaning Middle Place.
+The Zuni Tribe of the Zuni Reservation is a federally recognized tribe and Indian reservation of Zuni people in western New Mexico.
+In Zuni language, the Zuni Pueblo people are referred to as A:shiwi, and the Zuni homeland is referred to as Halona Idiwan’a meaning "Middle Place".
+The primary settlement and seat of government of the reservation is Zuni Pueblo, New Mexico.

 Location

 The reservation lies in the Zuni River valley and is located primarily in McKinley and Cibola counties in western New Mexico, about 150 mi west of Albuquerque.
 There are also several smaller non-contiguous sections in Apache County, Arizona, northwest of the city of St. Johns.

 The main part of the reservation borders the state of Arizona to the west and the Ramah Navajo Reservation to the east.
 The main reservation is surrounded by the Painted Cliffs, the Zuni Mountains, and the Cibola National Forest.
-The reservation's total land area is 723.343 sq mi (1,873.45 km²).
+The reservation's total land area is 723.343 sq mi (1,873.45 km2).

 As noted above, the Zuni Tribe also has land holdings in Apache County, Arizona, and Catron County, New Mexico, that do not border the main reservation.